strelok2012/multimarkdownjs/README.md

 * `MultiMarkdown.languages.SWEDISH`

 ## How to build
-If you want to build library yourself, you'll need to install latest [Emscripten SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html#linux-and-mac-os-x).
+> If you want to build library yourself, you'll need to install latest [Emscripten SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html#linux-and-mac-os-x).

-Then call `git submodule update --init --recursive`.

-Then you can call `./build.sh [asm|wasm]` - calling without options will build for asm.js and WASM simultaneously.
+Just call `./build.sh [asm|wasm]` - calling without options will build for asm.js and WASM simultaneously.

 You can find result files in `dist` folder.